 You could use a small foam roller to apply the sealant, but because that may leave air bubbles behind, you might actually want to use this softer stuff*.

 To avoid the use of harsh chemicals, you can create your own DIY sealants at home.
 Be sure to check with a professional to find out the long term effects of using ingredients not typically intended for wood floors.
-Find three all-natural recipe that use ingredients you might have in your kitchen.
-My favorite is recipe 3 because it’s just one ingredient. (via Everyday Roots)

 And then you’re floors should look great again!